KostiantynO/legacy-of-umah/potato-chronicles.md

 - [ ] Images inspired by the scenes and characters, saved in a repo
 - [ ] Sharing the story through a creative, open-source approach - make a blog
 - [ ] Middle daughter learning 'fire kiss' from the Dragoness

+## Code

+- [ ] chore: add prettier
+- [ ] refactor: remove default exports
+- [ ] refactor: pages to app router.
+Upgrade step by step, line by line, verify that it works in small update chucks, instead of a one big rewrite with million issues unrealistic to debug.
+- [ ] feat: add readaloud clientside.
+With `lang selection dropdown`, hidden until `readaloud lang button` (lang burger) is clicked